Timeline of the John F. Kennedy assassination: The assassination (12:30 p.m.)

 12:30 p.m.: Motorcade made a sharp 135-degree left turn onto Elm Street, a downward-sloping road.
 The giant Hertz Rent-a-Car clock on top of the building was seen to change from 12:29 to 12:30 as the limousine turned onto Elm Street.

 The Texas School Book Depository, where Oswald shot President Kennedy while he was en route to the Dallas Trade Mart at 12:30 p.m. on November 22, 1963.
 3 minutes after shooting the president, Oswald managed to escape via the front doors of the building.

 Witnesses recalled the first shot was fired after the president had started waving with his right hand.
 Onlookers recalled hearing three shots.
 The Zapruder film shows the president reemerging after being temporarily hidden from view by the Stemmons Freeway sign at film frames 215–223, and his mouth has already opened wide in an anguished expression by frame 225.
 He has already been impacted by a bullet that struck him in the back and exited his throat, his hands clenched into fists.
 He then raises his fists in front of his face and throat as he turns to the left toward his wife.
 Connally is also hit.
 Secret Service Agent Clint Hill testified he heard one shot, then jumped off the running board of the Secret Service follow-up car directly behind Kennedy, at the equivalent of frame 308; about a quarter of a second before the president's head exploded at frame 313.
 Hill then rapidly ran towards the Presidential limo.
 The three shots were fired in a timespan estimated to be from 4.8 to 7.9 seconds.

 The Warren Commission report states that seconds after the shooting Roy Kellerman consulted his watch and said "12:30" to William Greer, before he radioed to Police Chief Jesse Curry that the President had been shot.
 Curry then communicated an order for Parkland Hospital to stand by – the Dallas police radio log reflects that this communication was made at 12:30.

 As the limousine began speeding up, Mrs. Kennedy was heard to scream and she climbed onto the rear of the limo.
 At the same time, Hill managed to climb aboard and hang onto the suddenly accelerating limo, and Mrs. Kennedy returned to the back seat.
 Hill then shielded her and the President.
-The Connallys stated they heard Mrs. Kennedy say, "I have his brains in my hand!"
-The limo driver and police motorcycles turned on their sirens and raced at an estimated 80 mph to Parkland Hospital, along Stemmons Freeway and Harry Hines Boulevard, approximately four miles away.
+The Connallys stated they heard Mrs. Kennedy say, "I have his brains in my hand!".
+The limo driver and police motorcycles turned on their sirens and raced at an estimated 80 mph to Parkland Memorial Hospital, along Stemmons Freeway and Harry Hines Boulevard, approximately four miles away.
 A photograph by Dallas photographer Mel McIntyre shows the limo west of the triple underpass and approaching the ramp to Stemmons Freeway, with the Hertz Rent-a-Car clock in the background still showing the time as "12:30".